 This trail is rarely if ever maintained.
 Thick low lying vegetation will brush your legs in many sections after the second trailhead.
 The trail takes advantage of a ridge to crawl up the left side of a ravine that follows up to the top.
 There is an option to cross the ravine.
 This alternate trail makes a supposedly easier switchback ascent (lower section only).
 I recommend taking that on the return trip.
 Continue going up the ridge.
 You know the easy stuff is over when you come to a very steep section.
 Can you say precursor.
 If this little slope intimidates you, forget it and turn around now.
 Steep slopes containing loose gravel and/or cacti will be encountered many times over.

 The ridge and trail take you away from the ravine to the north.
 Steep-loose-gravel sections on this part are easy to go up but the thought of going down might put a damper on the mood.
 That's why I recommend the alternate trail on the south side of the ravine coming down.
 When the trail makes it back to the ravine you feel a little better knowing you can't fall as far now.
-Arrows painted on the surface since the first steep section below now become more important.
-Keep an eye out for the arrows and paint marks and you'll save precious time.
-Although similar to the Flatiron it seems more technical in my opinion.
+Like the Flatiron the route is inconspicuous for a short stretch or two.
 This trail crosses over and dips in sections as opposed to a beeline ascent.

 It's too small to be called a mesa and too big for a butte so I don't know what it's called but this mountain has a flat top.
 When you reach the lip you'll notice the top is slanted up to the east.
 It's a pleasant stroll across the deck to the peak.
 Vegetation is abundant.
 Near the final section you see a red mailbox in the distance.
 This is the top.
 You're strutting your stuff up to the peak thinking you're the king and all.
 Then you open the mailbox.
 Only to find there's a trail log larger than the phone book of Superior Arizona.
 These books usually offer good remarks about the trail and a little humor too.